Need Help Resolving a PA Child Support Issue?

 In Pennsylvania, established rules and guidelines determine the amount owed and consider each party's earning capacity to calculate each parent's share.
 In addition, the rules require parents to share expenses such as health insurance, child care, and some activity expenses.
 The rules also require allocating the children's medical expenses between the parties in proportion to their incomes.

-There are many nuances to support calculations, particularly if you or the other party have unusual or fluctuating sources of income or a nonconventional custody arrangement.
-You can also learn more about your earning capacity and its impact on child support payments by clicking here.
+There are many nuances to support calculations.
+Often, they involve one party having unusual or fluctuating sources of income or an unconventional custody arrangement.
+You can learn more about your earning capacity and its impact on child support payments by clicking here.
 In addition, a child support lawyer near you can help clarify any questions about support payments.

-If one parent is delinquent or fails to pay, courts can take measures like taking support amounts from tax refunds, seizing real estate, or seizing other personal property.
+If one parent is delinquent or fails to pay, courts can take measures to ensure that support.
+For instance, those measures include taking support amounts from tax refunds, seizing real estate, or seizing other personal property.

 Modifications to Child Support in PA

-In late 2017, Pennsylvania modified its rules regarding child support payments for a minor child residing with a third party (not a parent) such as a grandparent or a county agency.
-The calculation in that scenario is different from the calculation owed from one parent to another.
-It includes the parents' incomes, but not the caretaker.
-Click here if you'd like information about support order modifications during the pandemic.
-If you need more information about the support order modifications, reach out to one of the child support lawyers at our law offices.
+In late 2017, Pennsylvania modified its child-support payments rules for a minor child residing with a third party.
+For instance, third parties can include a grandparent or a county agency.
+However, the calculation in that scenario differs from the calculation owed from one parent to another.
+It consists of the parents' incomes but not the caretaker's.

 Support Laws Regarding Unmarried Parents

 If an unmarried mother seeks child support, she can move to legally establish the father's "paternity" of the child.
 If the father fails to comply, she can file a lawsuit to establish paternity.
-The court can order the father to comply.
-With paternity established, the court will issue an order.
-Whether you're a mother looking to file a suit to determine paternity or an individual alleged to the parent, talk to our family lawyers to get sound legal counsel.
+And the court can order the father to comply.
+Reach out to a child support lawyer near you if you face that challenge.

 Our Family Lawyers Can Help